Retrofit Strategy: A Whole-House Way of Thinking

 Every existing home already operates as a system.
 Walls, roofs, floors, openings, and junctions interact.
 When one part changes, the effects are felt elsewhere, sometimes slowly and out of sight.

-Retrofit thinking exists to make those interactions visible before decisions are made.
+Retrofit thinking makes those interactions visible before decisions are made.

 It does not decide layout, atmosphere, or lifestyle.
 Its role is to establish a reliable technical foundation so that later decisions are made with awareness rather than assumption.